Gear & Fitness

 Steep inclines and declines are a part of hiking in the wilderness, which at times can be hard on peoples knees.
 It is recommended that people take this into account when booking onto our trips.
 In saying this, we are well aware that this is a part of the adventure and we will be taking our time to ensure everyone feels comfortable, can pause take photos, soak up the stunning vistas, and don't feel rushed.

 During our booking process we will take the time to discuss these points, to ensure you feel comfortable.
 If you have any further questions or want to discuss fitness related issues before booking a trip, feel free to contact us.

 Weather & Adventure

 The South West of Tasmania is an incredibly diverse, rich and raw area - somewhat synonymous with the weather patterns it receives!

-The walking and kayaking we provide at Wild Pedder is designed to amaze and challenge people.
+The walking and kayaking we provide at Wild Pedder are designed to amaze and challenge people.
 Our trips are targeted at people who have undertaken some form of bushwalking, adventure trips, kayaking or trekking in the past.
-However, with thorough preparation our itineraries are suitable to people with limited experience and an adventurous heart.
+However, with thorough preparation, our itineraries are suitable for people with limited experience and an adventurous heart.

 Challenging mountain ascents and descents, and open water kayaking and alike are part and parcel of our trips; a well-justified meal at the end of the day is what we aim for.
 Our itinerary intends to get the most out of the landscapes around us, whilst providing the opportunity for people to push themselves and achieve rewarding results both physically and mentally.